possibilities/cliable/README.md

 `handler` _type: array[function], required_

   A list of functions should be run by the command.
 The functions are expected to return a list of lightweight side effect objects that are processed by one the `sideEffectProcessors`.
-See [SideEffect](#sideeffect).
+See [SideEffectSpec](#sideeffectspec).

 `arguments` _type: Array[object], optional_